The large-time and vanishing-noise limits for entropy production in nondegenerate diffusions: Introduction

 In Section~\ref{sec:large-t}, we study the asymptotics of the moment-generating function as~$t \to \infty$ for fixed~$\epsilon > 0$: we show that

 for a set of~$\alpha$ which depends on the behaviour of the boundary terms at infinity.
-Our set of assumptions is more general than that of~\cite{BD15}: we most notably allow~$b$ to be unbounded; see Assumptions~\textnormal{(L0)},~\textnormal{(L1)} and~\textnormal{(RB)}.
+Our set of assumptions is more general than that of~\cite{BD15}: we most notably allow~$b$ to be unbounded; see Assumptions~\textnormal{(L0)},~\textnormal{(L1)} and~\textnormal{(RB)}. {Yet, they still allow us to prove our \emph{first main result}: if the behaviour at infinity of the boundary terms is suitable\,---\,as made precise by Assumption~\textnormal{(IP)}\,---, a local large deviation principle (\textsc{ldp}) holds.
+This \textsc{ldp} is stated precisely as Proposition~\ref{prop:ldp-t} but can be roughly summarized as the validity of the asymptotics